CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _01-Dec-21 12:38 PM_:

-We received 9 answers to the community call survey, no steward participated, including myself, is this something we would like to give our opinion too? [https://docs.google.com/forms/d/1E6E-G7LMRBjsfju_jbVnUfI5FSQp2EmvxxRF0Qkua58/edit](https://docs.google.com/forms/d/1E6E-G7LMRBjsfju_jbVnUfI5FSQp2EmvxxRF0Qkua58/edit) If not we should close it and take the existing feedback, if we think its important maybe leave it open for a couple more days and implement changes for the next community call
+We received 9 answers to the community call survey, no steward participated, including myself, is this something we would like to give our opinion too? [https://docs.google.com/forms/d/1E6E-G7LMRBjsfju_jbVnUfI5FSQp2EmvxxRF0Qkua58

 Community Calls Survey